Ednnut/CashlyPay/README.md

 - Each estimate allows the operator to pick currency plus accepted payment methods (card/digital wallet, bank transfer, gift card) and a preferred payment source (auto/card-on-file/bank/manual).
 - Converting an estimate invokes `POST /invoice/convert-estimate`, which automatically creates a Square order with discounts/taxes/service charges and schedules deposit/balance payment requests on the resulting invoice while honoring the saved payment preferences.
 - Converted estimates reference the final invoice for fast auditing.
 Estimates can include purchase-order numbers, customer-facing notes, and attachment uploads (handled via `/uploads` and stored under `public/uploads/`), which are carried forward as custom fields on the resulting invoice.
+  - Uploaded files are handled by `routes/uploads.js` and abstracted through `util/storage.js`, making it easy to swap the backing store (for example, S3 blobs) without touching form logic.

 ### Recurring subscriptions